YottaDB/YDBDoc/GTMAdminOps/mlocks.rst

 When using M Locks, you must use a well designed and defined locking protocol.
 Your locking protocol must specify guidelines for acquiring LOCKs, selecting and using timeout, releasing M Locks, defining a lock s trategy according the given situation, identifying potential deadlock situations, and providing ways to avoid or recover from them.
 This section contains two exercises.
-The first exercise reinforces the concepts of YottaDB/GT.M LOCKs previously explained in this chapter.
+The first exercise reinforces the concepts of YottaDB LOCKs previously explained in this chapter.
 The second exercise describes a deadlock situation and demonstrates how one can use LKE to identify and resolve it.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Exercise 1: Preventing concurrent updates using M Locks
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Consider a situation when two users (John and Tom) have to exclusively update a global variable ^ABC.
+Consider a situation when two users (Mary and Ken) have to exclusively update a global variable ^ABC.

 .. note::
    Transaction Processing may offer a more efficient and more easily managed solution to the issue of potentially conflicting updates.
-For more information, see General Language Features of M chapter of the Programmer's Guide.
+For more information, see `General Language Features of M chapter of the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/langfeat.html>`_.

-At the prompt of John, execute the following commands:
+At the prompt of Mary, execute the following commands:

 .. parsed-literal::
-   GTM>lock +^ABC
+   YDB>lock +^ABC

-This command places a YottaDB/GT.M LOCK on "^ABC " (not the global variable^ABC).
+This command places a YottaDB LOCK on "^ABC " (not the global variable^ABC).
 Note: LOCKs without the +/- always release all LOCKs held by the process, so they implicitly avoid dead locks.
-With LOCK +, a pro tocol must accumulate LOCKs in the same order ( to avoid deadlocks).
+With LOCK +, a protocol must accumulate LOCKs in the same order ( to avoid deadlocks).

 Then execute the following command to display the status of the LOCK database.

 .. parsed-literal::
-   GTM>zsystem "lke show -all"
+   YDB>zsystem "lke show -all"

 This command produces an output like the following:

 .. parsed-literal::
    DEFAULT ^ABC Owned by PID= 3657 which is an existing process

-Now, without releasing lock^ABC, execute the following commands at the prompt of Tom.
+Now, without releasing lock^ABC, execute the following commands at the prompt of Ken.

 .. parsed-literal::
-   GTM>lock +^ABC
+   YDB>lock +^ABC

 This command wait for the lock on resource "^ABC " to be released.
 Note that that the LOCK command does not block global variable ^ABC in any way.
 This command queues the request for locking resource "^ABC" in the LOCK database.
-Note that you can still modify the value of global variable ^ABC even if it is locked by John.
+Note that you can still modify the value of global variable ^ABC even if it is locked by Mary.

-Now, at the prompt of John, execute the following command:
+Now, at the prompt of Mary, execute the following command:

 .. parsed-literal::
-   GTM>zsystem "LKE -show -all -wait"
+   YDB>zsystem "LKE -show -all -wait"

 This command produces an output like the following: